Updated March 2023

 - A few hours after they've purchased from your business online or in-store

-- With a few reminders, people can forget!
-Just make sure they're personalised and gentle notifications to review you
+- With a few reminders (people can forget!)
+Just make sure they're personalised and timely

-- With a review link so it's incredibly easy to review you.
+- With a review link built-in, so it's incredibly easy to review you

 - Say thanks for taking the time to review

 - Be personal and human - sign off with your name and mention theirs in your response

 For all your negative reviews on Google:

 - Again, say thanks - even if it's a bad review, the reviewer still took the time to address their concerns (and you can learn from them)

 - Take the conversation offline to sort the issue directly